 Name Values Description <name> </name> module name This attribute identifies the module to which this section applies.
-It is required. <include types="" values="names"></include> ="names" ASN.1 type or values names are specified as an attribute list This item allows a list of ASN.1 types and/or values to be included in the generated code.
+It is required. <include ty<br="">values="names"/&gt;</include> ypes="names" ASN.1 type or values names are specified as an attribute list This item allows a list of ASN.1 types and/or values to be included in the generated code.
 By default, the compiler generates code for all types and values within a specification.
 This allows the user to reduce the size of the generated code base by selecting only a subset of the types/values in a specification for compilation.
-Note that if a type or value is included that has dependent types or values (for example, the element types in a SEQUENCE, SET, or CHOICE), all of the dependent types will be auto-

-Name Values Description matically included as well.
-However, if an element is marked <notused></notused> or <notusedskip></notusedskip> , the referenced type is not automatically included; if an element is marked <notuseddecode></notuseddecode> or <notuseddecodeskip>, the referenced type is included for encoding only; if an element is marked <notusedencode></notusedencode>, the referenced type is included for decoding only.</notuseddecodeskip> <include importsfrom="name"></include> ASN.1 module name(s) specified as an attribute list.
-This form of the include directive tells the compiler to only include types and/ or values in the generated code that are imported by the given module(s). <exclude types="names" values="names"></exclude> ASN.1 type or values names are specified as an attribute list This item allows a list of ASN.1 types and/or values to be excluded in the generated code.
+Note that if a type or value is includ- ed that has dependent types or values (for example, the element types in a SEQUENCE, SET, or CHOICE), all of the dependent types will be automatically included as well.
+However, if an element is marked <notused></notused> or <notusedskip></notusedskip> , the referenced type is not automatically included; if an element is marked <notuseddecode></notuseddecode> or <notuseddecodeskip>, the referenced type is included for encoding only; if an element is marked <notusedencode></notusedencode>, the referenced type is included for decoding only.</notuseddecodeskip> <include importsfrom="&lt;/td">"name" /&gt;ASN.1 module name(s) specified as an attribute list.This form of the include directive tells the compiler to only include types and/ or values in the generated code that are imported by the given module(s).</include> "name" /> ASN.1 module name(s) specified as an attribute list.
+This form of the include directive tells the compiler to only include types and/ or values in the generated code that are imported by the given module(s). <exclude ty<br="">values="names"/&gt;</exclude> ypes="names" ASN.1 type or values names are specified as an attribute list This item allows a list of ASN.1 types and/or values to be excluded in the generated code.
 By default, the compiler generates code for all types and values within a specification.
+This is

-This is generally not as useful as in include directive because most types in a specification are referenced by other types.
+Name Values Description generally not as useful as in include directive because most types in a specification are referenced by other types.
 If an attempt is made to exclude a type or value referenced by another item, the directive will be ignored. <sourcefile> </sourcefile> source file name Indicates the given module is contained within the given ASN.1 source file.
 This is used on IMPORTs to instruct the compiler where to look for imported definitions.
 This replaces the module.txt file used in previous versions of the compiler to accomplish this function. <pkgname></pkgname> Java package name Name of the Java package associated with this module.
 This will cause a Java import statement to be generated for the module if this name is not the same as that of the package being compiled.